Hotspot Shield VPN Review

 - Kill switch available

-Hotspot Shield offers unlimited bandwidth that can be used to stream movies and shows.
+Hotspot Shield VPN offers unlimited bandwidth that can be used to stream movies and shows.
 However, since Hotspot Shield doesn’t unblock Netflix (for those times it might be blocked to you), movie lovers might be a bit disappointed.

 However, the unlimited bandwidth is still good for gaming and other internet activity that you want to protect with a VPN.